MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-synapse-analytics.md

 * On Synapse workspace, the service principal for Audience Insights needs to be assigned **Reader** permissions.
 Learn more on [How to set up access control for your Synapse workspace](https://docs.microsoft.com/en-us/azure/synapse-analytics/security/how-to-set-up-access-control)

+* On Synapse workspace, the user needs to be assigned **Storage Blob Data Contributor** permissions.
+Learn more on [How to set up access control for your Synapse workspace](https://docs.microsoft.com/en-us/azure/synapse-analytics/security/how-to-set-up-access-control)

 * On Synapse workspace api, the first party app needs **Admin** role assigned.
 Learn more on [How to set up access control for your Synapse workspace](https://docs.microsoft.com/en-us/azure/synapse-analytics/security/how-to-set-up-access-control)

 # Set up the connection to Azure Synapse Analytics from within Customer Insights